-On occasions, the electrician is called upon to make alteration to existing circuits. e of the more popular requests is to make a one-way circuit into a two-way.
-The oversion can be carried out quite simply by running a piece of three core and CPC cable in the existing switch position to the new position.
+On occasions, the electrician is called upon to make alteration to existing circuits.
+One of the more popular requests is to make a one-way circuit into a two-way.
+The conversion can be carried out quite simply by running a piece of three core and CPC cable from the existing switch position to the new position.